kwabenasapong/openpldoc/manual/source/configure.rst

   When this box is selected, OpenLP will prompt you to save the service you are working on before starting a new service.

-**Automatically preview next item in service:**
-  When this box is selected, the next item in the Service Manager will show in the Preview pane.

 **Unblank display when adding new live item:**
   When using the :guilabel:`blank to` button with this checkbox checked, on going live with the next item, the screen will be automatically re-enabled.
 If this checkbox is not checked you will need to click the :guilabel:`blank to` button again to reverse the action.

-**Slide loop delay:**
+**Automatically preview next item in service:**
+  When this box is selected, the next item in the Service Manager will show in the Preview pane.

+**Enable slide wrap-around:**
+  When you get to the end of a slide and this box is selected, the next press of the :kbd:`Down Arrow` will take you back to the first verse of the song.
+If the box is not checked it will not wrap-around to the beginning of the song or verse.

+**Timed slide interval:**
   This setting is the time delay in seconds if you want to continuously loop images, verses, or lyrics.
-This control timer is also accessible on the "live toolbar.
+This control timer is also accessible on the :ref:`using_timer`

 CCLI Details
 ^^^^^^^^^^^^